paradime-io/paradime-dbt-nba-data-challenge/README.md

 As a result, I wondered which teams were the first to notably adopt the three-point shot in those early years so I ranked each team by the number of attempted three-pointers across the first six seasons available.
 The data revealed a surprising consistency in the teams making the top 5 ranking in those early years, notably the Washington Bullets, Dallas Mavericks (number 1 for three consecutive seasons!) and Boston Celtics.
-Many other teams were in the ranking mix during those years but it's interesting how some teams were notably early in adopting the three-pointer and understanding how it would shape the league.
+Many other teams were in the ranking mix during those years but it's interesting how some teams were notably early in adopting the three-pointer and understanding how it would reshape the league.